Last updated: September 10, 2024

 Advantages of using equity to buy another house

-- Tapping into home equity helps capitalize on standing assets: By using home equity to buy a second home, you can pull from a stable source of money and possibly reduce the effects on your long-term finances.
-Withdrawing from certain other sources, such as long-term investments or a bank account, may possibly put a dent on your long-term financing plans.
+- Capitalize on standing assets: By using home equity to buy a second home, you can pull from a stable source of money Withdrawing from certain other sources, such as long-term investments or a bank account, may possibly put a dent on your long-term financing goals.

-- Home equity loan fixed rates can offer predictability: Home equity loans come with lower interest rates than personal loans because they are secured.
-Lenders see home equity as a high-quality form of collateral.
-Home equity loan interest rates are also fixed, so you can build a budget to make consistent monthly payments over a set amount of time.
-Use a monthly payment calculator to see how fixed monthly payments might work for you.
+- Fixed rates can offer predictability: Home equity loan interest rates are fixed, so you know how much your payments will be every month.
+Use a monthly payment calculator to see how fixed payments work for you.

-- Potential for large down payment: Home equity loans can provide you with a large lump sum of money for a down payment on a second home.
-This large down payment may pay off in lower interest rates, lower monthly payments or reduced insurance premiums.
+- Potential for a large down payment: Home equity loans can provide you with a large lump sum of money for a down payment on a second home.
+By putting more money down, you could lower interest rates, monthly payments or insurance premiums.

 Disadvantages of using equity to buy a second home

-- If you are unable to repay loan, you risk losing both homes: If you use a home equity loan or do a cash out refinance of your original mortgage to purchase your second home, you are putting both your primary residence and second home at risk of foreclosure.
-When you default on a loan, the bank may have the ability to foreclose on your home to recoup the full value of the loan.
+- You risk losing both homes: If you use a home equity loan to purchase your second home, you are putting both your primary residence and second home at risk of foreclosure.
+When you default on a loan, the bank might take your home and recoup the full value of the loan.

-- Funds from home equity loan may not be tax deductible: Home equity loans and HELOCs may allow you to deduct the interest payments you make against the loan, but only when the funds from the loan go towards substantial home improvements.
-When you use a home equity product to finance payment towards a second home, your interest payments are not eligible for tax deduction.
-Make sure to consult a professional tax advisor to learn more about what your tax situation may be.
+- Funds from a home equity loan may not be tax deductible: Home equity loans (and HELOCs) may allow you to deduct interest payments on your tax return if the funds from the loan go toward substantial home improvements.
+However, when you use a home equity product to finance a second home, your interest payments are not eligible for tax deduction.
+Consult a professional tax advisor to learn.

-- You may owe more on your home than its market value: A second home also expands your pool of risk: if the value on either of your homes falls in a depressed market, you may find that the decreasing home value will have you owing more on your mortgage and home equity loans than the homes are worth at sale.
-If you are not planning on selling either home and can continue to afford monthly payments, this may not be a problem.
-But if you find yourself trying to sell either home, reduced market values may affect your ability to repay the loans.
+- You may owe more on your home than its market value: If the value of either of your primary or secondary home falls in a depressed market, you may own more on your mortgage and home equity loan than the properties are worth.
+This might not be a problem if you’re not planning on selling either home and can continue to afford monthly payments,.
+However, if you find yourself trying to sell a property, reduced market values may affect your ability to repay what you own.

-- May prevent refinancing of first home’s mortgage loan: Having a second home loan on your primary residence may prevent you from refinancing your original mortgage loan.
-Some lenders may not allow refinancing until the second loan is completely repaid.
+- You might not be able to refinance your first home: Having a second home loan on your primary residence may prevent you from refinancing your original mortgage loan.
+Some lenders may not allow refinancing until you repay the second loan.

 Alternatives to using equity to buy another home

-- Retirement funds: Most retirement funds will charge you a penalty and fees for any early withdrawals you make against the fund, even when they go towards the purchase of real estate.
-However, if you can accept paying these charges, retirement funds allow an easy way to earn financing that won’t include checks against your credit or even equity in your current home.
+- Retirement funds: Most retirement funds will charge you a penalty and fees for any early withdrawals you make, even when they go toward the purchase of real estate.
+However, if you accept paying these charges, retirement funds could provide an alternative to taking out a loan.

-- Personal loans: Like home equity loans, unsecured personal loans may allow you to find funding that you can put towards a second home.
-Compared with home equity loans, however, most personal loans will include higher interest rates and lower borrowing limits.
+- Personal loans: Like home equity loans, unsecured personal loans may let you finance a second home.
+However, most personal loans have higher interest rates and lower borrowing limits than home equity loans.

 Closing thoughts: Using your home equity to buy a second home